jwunderl/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 // :end-solution
 ```

-### ~hint
-**Teacher Note**
-TODO: These notes get removed for students and go to teacher guide so use exact format - think of advice on how the teacher might help un-stick students or reenforce concept.
-A question you might pose.
-"Ask students: What happens to the old value when we re-assign a new number to the lives?
-(Answer: it is destroyed and replaced with new assigned value)"  can use markdown lists here.
-### ~

 ## Student Task 2: add horizontal projectiles that move across the screen
 1. Start with the provided code below - currently, it will spawn meteors of kind "Enemy" that stay in random locations along the top of the screen.